Jack Herbert

-Jack Herbert (born February 28, 1982), Jackson Herbert Santos de Sousa also known as Jackson Herbert, is a Brazilian comic book artist whose published work includes interior illustrations and cover arts.
+Jack Herbert (born February 28, 1982), Jackson Herbert Santos de Sousa also known as Jackson Herbert, is a Brazilian comic book artist whose published work includes interior illustrations and cover art.
 He entered the industry in 2005 when he was selected by an agency to work in the U.S. market.
-He is known for the Kirby Genesis series in which he has worked with the best-selling and Eisner award winners, Kurt Busiek and Alex Ross and for his contributions to various Dynamite and DC Comics titles.
+He is known for the Kirby: Genesis series in which he has worked with the best-selling and Eisner award winners Kurt Busiek and Alex Ross and for his contributions to various Dynamite and DC Comics titles.

 Early life

 Jack was born on February 28, 1982, in Bananeiras, Paraíba where he lived a "typical middle-class childhood".
 He became interested in drawing from early childhood and at age of nine, an aunt showed him an interview with Mike Deodato in the local newspaper, what caused him great impact because Deodato also lived in Paraíba and drew for the great American publishers.
 Jack explains, "And that's when I discovered that I could live with comics, work with comics.
 So it was from there that I came to believe.".
 At age 10, his family moved to João Pessoa where he lives until now.